EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

 ✅ Strengths

-• Zero fees across all accounts — no monthly fees, no transaction fees, no minimum balance fees
+• Zero fees across all accounts — no monthly fees, no transaction fees, no minimums

 • Full CDIC insurance — same protection as TD or RBC

-• Competitive GIC rates across all terms, starting at $100
+• Competitive GIC rates across 13 term lengths, starting at $100

-• TFSA, RRSP, and FHSA all available (non-Quebec)
+• TFSA, RRSP, FHSA, and Notice Savings all available

-• EQ Bank Card: no foreign transaction fees, free ATM withdrawals, 0.5% cash back
+• EQ Bank Card: no FX fees, free Canadian ATMs, 0.5% cash back

 • Forbes Best Banks in Canada — 5 years in a row